Dioptas/Dioptas/docs/source/integration.rst

     A three column format used by GSAS and GSAS-II.
     The third column is the error of the intensity which is usually defined as square root of the integrated intensity.

-In addition to file browsing and the "**load**" button, files can also be loaded by inserting their name folder in the respective text fields.
+In addition to file browsing and the "**load**" button, files can also be loaded by inserting their name and folder in the respective text fields.
 The upper one is the filename and the lower one is the containing folder.
 If the file does not exist it the text field will revert to its previous state.